-According to Google, over half of the mobile web traffic leaves a landing page if it takes more than three seconds to load.
-Now, let’s try a quick experiment and count to three.
+Did you know that 1 in 4 mobile visitors leave a landing page if it takes more than four seconds to load?
+Now, let’s try a quick experiment and count to four.

 Copywriting is writing any sort of language to be used in advertising.
-We also use the term copy to describe text on websites, social media, marketing emails, etc. While copywriting in itself is a profession, it’s also a critical skill that all great growth marketers should have in their toolbox.
-The ability to write copy that grasps the intended viewer’s attention with the right messaging and that resonates isn’t easy, but if you’re interested in getting better at it, you’ve come to the right place!
+We also use the term “copy” to describe text on websites, social media, marketing emails, etc. While marketing copywriting in itself is a profession, it’s also a critical skill that all great growth marketers should have in their toolbox.
+The ability to write copy that captivates and engages the intended viewer with the right messaging isn’t easy, but if you’re interested in getting better at it, you’ve come to the right place!

 These days, everyone has a story or content to spread.
 Whether it’s a food blog or the latest brand launch, people are constantly surrounded by new pieces of content.
-But what makes your content matter? standout?
-Cut through all the copy that we are exposed to every day?
+But what makes your content matter?
+Stand out?
+Cut through all the copy clutter that we are exposed to every day?

-The foundation of good copywriting is storytelling, but they are not mutually dependent.
-The word storytelling actually speaks for itself.
+The foundation of good marketing copywriting is storytelling, but the two are not mutually dependent.
+The word “storytelling” actually speaks for itself.
 It is about telling stories, and being able to engage your audience, or to make something more clear.
 Photos, pictures, graphs, and videos really elevate the storytelling as well.
 Storytelling is all about painting the picture, setting the scene, and taking the reader on a journey.

 Copywriting is one of the most critical elements of all forms of marketing and advertising and is also tied to great storytelling.
 It is like a call-to-action on a bigger scale, trying to catch your audience’s attention and make them feel, think, or respond.
-The products, called copy or sales copy, is the written content aiming to increase brand awareness and ultimately to persuade the audience to perform a particular action.
+The product, called “copy” or “marketing copy”, is the written content aiming to increase brand awareness and ultimately to persuade the audience to perform a particular action.